odpi/egeria-docs/site/docs/guides/operations/kubernetes/charts/pts.md

 ### Technology under test

-The *technology under test* ("tut") defines the repository that you want to run the CTS against.
-By default, the chart will run the CTS against the built-in graph repository.
+The *technology under test* ("tut") defines the repository that you want to run the PTS against.
+By default, the chart will run the PTS against the built-in graph repository.
 To configure it to test some other repository, you will need to override one or more of the following:

 | Parameter | Description |
 |---|---|